z-izz/JSH/README.md

 This Branch Is The `linux` branch.

-There is no plans of making a version of JSH for windows.
+There are no plans of making a version of JSH for windows.

 # Limitations
 1. `|` is not recongnized yet, so `ls / | grep home` wouldn't work.